The Art Law Review: India

 Indian Contract Act 1872

-The Indian Contract Act stipulates that for a contract of sale to be valid, consent to enter into the contract must be obtained freely and must not be induced by coercion, undue influence, fraud, misrepresentation or mistake.12 Therefore, it will be the responsibility of art houses to ensure that the contract of sale of the artwork does not amount to fraud or misrepresentation.
-'Misrepresentation' under the Contract Act includes use of unwarranted and untrue statements, breach of duty by misleading the other party and inducing mistake as to the substance of the subject matter of the contract.
-Therefore, where a seller induces a buyer to believe that the artwork is true, when it is actually fake, this would amount to misrepresentation and the buyer may void the contract.
-In India, artists, including Anjolie Ela Menon,13 have themselves filed cases14 against people selling their forged paintings.15 Such acts will also attract the provisions of the law of torts.
+The Indian Contract Act stipulates that for a contract of sale to be valid, consent to enter the contract must be obtained freely and must not be induced by coercion, undue influence, fraud, misrepresentation or mistake.12 Therefore, it will be the responsibility of art houses to ensure that the contract of sale of the artwork does not amount to fraud or misrepresentation.
+Where a seller induces a buyer to believe that the artwork is true, when it is fake, this would amount to misrepresentation and the buyer may void the contract.
+In India, artists, including Anjolie Ela Menon,13 have themselves filed cases14 against people selling their forged paintings.15

 The liability of dealers and auction houses under the Contract Act

 In their contracts for sale, most art houses, with a view to absolving themselves of any liability, inter alia, for fakes, state that they are only agents of the sellers of the artwork and the actual transaction is a bipartite agreement between the buyer and the seller.
 The laws governing principal–agent relationships are given under the Contract Act.
 Ordinarily, an agent is not liable for the acts done by him or her on behalf of the principal, or, where the act he or she does is ratified by the principal.
 However, this liability has evolved over time and will depend upon the facts of a case; for example, when the agent defrauds the parties.16